 Tragic, because in this war 10 million human beings perished.

-The Second World War that broke out in September 1939 was five times more destructive of human life, and incalculably more costly in material terms, and it was a settling of the accounts of the of the First World One.
+The Second World War that broke out in September 1939 was five times more destructive of human life and incalculably more costly in material terms, and it was a settling of the accounts of the First World One.